bagaspras97/test-imp-next-crud/README.md

 # CRUD Application using Next.js and JSONPlaceholder API

 This is a CRUD (Create, Read, Update, Delete) application built with Next.js and the public API from JSONPlaceholder.
-The application allows users to create, read, update, and delete data from the API.

 ## Table of Contents